rubyonracetracks/tutorial-rails-rubymn2/04-01-forhire_model.md

     end
   end
 ```
 * Enter the command "sh testm.sh".
-All 8 tests fail because forhires is undefined.
+All 8 tests fail because forhires is undefined in the user model.
 * Edit the file app/models/user.rb.
 At the end of the public section, add the following line:
 ```
   has_many :forhires, dependent: :destroy